MRI Technologists: Duties, Salary, and How to Become One

 • Preparing patients for MRI scans

-• Working with physicians to identify where patients should be scanned
+• Working with physicians to identify where you should scan patients

 • Operating imaging equipment during scans